codeyashu/Silky-Singh/README.md

 1. **Community Building**: I’ll bring everyone together through fun events, workshops, and better communication.
 Whether it's festive celebrations or brainstorming over chai, let’s bond!

-2. **Maid & Cook Management**: I’ll take on the challenge of addressing the ongoing maid and cook issues—because who else will survive the “kitchen tantrums” and ensure everyone’s rotis and sabzis are delivered on time?
+2. **Househelp**: I will address the ongoing issues with consistency, uneven rates, and lack of proper verification and management.

 3. **Maintenance & Infrastructure**: From fixing that forever-leaking pipeline to improving waste management, I’ll focus on practical and timely solutions.
 No more waiting for miracles!